aabbtree77/tensors/index.md

 * A composition of various primitives such as $k_{i}$, $g_{ij}$, $\epsilon_{ijkl}$, $\sigma_{i}$, $\gamma_{i}$, $p_{\alpha}$, $\partial_{i}$, $A_{i}$, $\Gamma_{ijk}$...
 [G. B. Gurevich (1964)](https://archive.org/details/bwb_KS-459-263) and [P. Cvitanovic (2008)](https://birdtracks.eu/PUPlink.htm) may shed a dim light here.

-To confuse one further, here is yet another definition with one nontrivial consequence.
+Here is yet another approach, with one nontrivial consequence.

-Define a tensor as a weighted sum of the Kronecker products of the basis vectors:
+Define a tensor as a weighted sum of the Kronecker product of vectors:

 $$
 \begin{align}